 You will receive regular feedback on your performance.

 Please note that every student rotating through this practice will be expected to deliver a PowerPoint presentation on a neurology topic towards the end of the rotation.
 Since residency programs will require you to make presentations on a regular basis, this will be an excellent opportunity to hone your skills in this area

-Who should consider this rotation: International medical graduates (IMGs) and students seeking hands-on patient care experience in neurology.
+Who should consider this rotation: International medical graduates (IMGs) and students seeking US clinical experience in neurology.

 How to obtain a letter of recommendation: The rotator should ask the preceptor for a LOR near the conclusion of the rotation.
 Dr. Desai has provided the physician with guidelines about best practices in letter writing that meet residency program requirements.
 In some cases, the preceptor may ask the rotator to write a letter of recommendation draft.

 During the rotation: Our team will be checking in periodically with you to ensure that you are having an optimal experience.
 We encourage you to contact us if you have any questions during the rotation.

 Wondering how to do well during your neurology rotation?
 Read Dr. Desai's Article - How To Succeed in Your Neurology Rotation